eclipsu/y2mp3/README.md

 # YouTube to MP3 Downloader (y2mp3)

+### Installation

-2. Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.
+2. Open `install.bat` to set up the script automatically.

 ## Usage